Code-Institute-Submissions/PrezBala-Project4_AugResub/README.md

 ### Comment on a post

-First I checked the comment section when the user is Logged out.
+Initially, I examined the comment section while the user was logged out.

-As expected there is no option to enter a comment at all but a message stating the user must login to post with a link attached in the text.
+As anticipated, there was no option to submit a comment, but rather a message indicating that the user must log in to post, accompanied by a link within the text.

 If the user is logged in: